PaddlePaddle/docs/doc/fluid/beginners_guide/install/install_Windows_en.md

 ***

-# **Install under Windows**
+# **Install on Windows**

-This instruction will show you how to install PaddlePaddle on a 64-bit desktop or laptop and Windows.
-The Windows systems we support must meet the following requirements.
+This instruction will show you how to install PaddlePaddle on Windows.
+The following conditions must be met before you begin to install:

-Please note: Attempts on other systems may cause the installation to fail.
-Please ensure that your environment meets the conditions.
-The installation we provide by default requires your computer processor to support the AVX instruction set.
-Otherwise, please select the version of `no_avx` in [the multi-version whl package installation list](Tables.html/#ciwhls):

-Windows can use software such as `cpu-z` to detect whether your processor supports the AVX instruction set.
+* *a 64-bit desktop or laptop*
+* *Windows 7/8 , Windows 10 Professional/Enterprise Edition*

+**Note** :

-The current version does not support NCCL, distributed, AVX, warpctc and MKL related functions.
+* The current version does not support NCCL, distributed training, AVX, warpctc and MKL related functions.

-* *Windows 7/8 and Windows 10 Professional/Enterprise Edition*

-## Determine which version to install

-* Under Windows, we currently only offer PaddlePaddle that supports CPU.

-## Choose an installation method
+* Currently, only PaddlePaddle for CPU is supported on Windows.

+## Installation Steps

-### ***Install using pip***
+### ***Install through pip***

-We do not provide a quick installation command, please install according to the following steps：

-* First, **check that your computer and operating system** meet the following requirements:

-		For python2: Python2.7.15 downloaded from official Python For python3: Use python3.5.x, python3.6.x or python3.7.x downloaded from official Python

-* Python2.7.x :pip >= 9.0.1
-* Python3.5.x, python3.6.x or python3.7.x :pip3 >= 9.0.1

-Here's how to install PaddlePaddle:
+* Check your Python versions

+Python2.7.15，Python3.5.x，Python3.6.x，Python3.7.x on [Official Python](https://www.python.org/downloads/) are supported.

-* Use pip install to install PaddlePaddle:
+* Check your pip version

-    ** paddlepaddle's dependency package `recordio` may not be installed with `pip`'s default source, you can use `easy_install recordio` to install. **
+Version of pip or pip3 should be equal to or above 9.0.1 .

+* Install PaddlePaddle

-	** For users who need **the CPU version PaddlePaddle**: `pip install paddlepaddle` or `pip3 install paddlepaddle`. **
+Execute `pip install paddlepaddle` or `pip3 install paddlepaddle` to download and install PaddlePaddle.

-Now you have completed the process of installing PaddlePaddle via `pip install`.

 ## ***Verify installation***